At 29, I Finally Opened Up To My Immigrant Mother About Dating

 Advertisement

 Unfortunately, the scale had tipped on my relationship.
 Anil and I were growing apart.
-In Chicago, it became abundantly clear that our futures were spiralling in opposite directions: I didn’t plan to stay in Michigan forever, while he never wanted to leave.
+On the trip, it became abundantly clear that our futures were spiralling in opposite directions: I didn’t plan to stay at home forever, while he never wanted to leave.
 He wanted his future wife to live at home with his parents, while I fiercely valued my independence.
 When we got back, he stopped making plans with me.

 After sulking around the house for an entire day, my mother summoned me upstairs.
 We sat on the edge of my bed and I recounted how the relationship was crumbling.
 “He hasn’t texted me all week,” I said.
 “I don’t know what happened.”
 I felt like a teenager finally getting to cry on my mother’s shoulder, getting a do-over for all of the missed opportunities of my youth.
 Her arm around me as I convulsed, she didn’t offer niceties or white lies to make me feel better.
 If my mother is one thing, it is brutally honest.